PhantomBanditX/Microsoft-Sentinel-Honeypot-IR/README.md

 ## Evidence handling

-The repository contains selected screenshots, not raw production evidence.
-Original CSV exports and investigation packages should be retained separately with hashes, access controls, and chain-of-custody notes.
+The repository contains selected screenshots and sanitized findings rather than complete raw investigation artifacts.
+Original CSV exports and MDE investigation packages were retained separately from the public repository.

 ---